On steering in the C*-algebraic framework: Inequivalence of steering scenarios in tensor and commuting models

 Finally, note that the previous discussion provides a useful tool for the analysis of tensor products of C*-algebras.
 If $\mathbf{qA}(m,k,M_n(B))\neq \mathbf{qcA}(m,k,M_n(B))$ for some $n$ (in particular for $n=1$) then the difference between tensor and commuting models become a witness of non-nuclearity of pairs of C*-algebras.
 For example, steering inequality (\ref{look}) constructed in \cite{Nava} for unital C*-algebra $B=C^*_r(*_{i=1}^m\mathbb{Z}_2)$ shows that for any $m\geq 3$.

-We conclude this section with a remark concerning the family of specific subalgebras that behave well under partial order imposed by the notion of positive elements.
-Recall that a C*-algebra $A\subset B$ is hereditary subalgebra of a C*-algebra $B$ if for any positive elements $a\in A$ and $b\in B$ relation $b\leq a$ implies that $b\in A$.
+We conclude structural comments with a remark concerning the family of specific subalgebras that behave well under partial order imposed by the notion of positive elements.
+Recall that a C*-subalgebra $A\subset B$ is hereditary subalgebra of a C*-algebra $B$ if for any positive elements $a\in A$ and $b\in B$ relation $b\leq a$ implies that $b\in A$.
 Note that for this class of C*-algebras there exists a natural embedding $A\otimes_{max}C\subset B\otimes_{max} C$ for arbitrary C*-algebra $C$ \cite{Brown}.
 This property leads to the following observation based on Theorem \ref{mat_stab}.